 Can we talk about trains?
 My little boys are all about trains.
 When my oldest was one, the best way to get him out of the house was to talk about the choo choos we would see: real train, BART train, train table, it didn’t matter (but there had to be trains).

 I could easily talk him into leaving Totland if I said we were going to go to Target for some train spotting.
-In fact, I was nervous to accept a hand-me-down train table for fear of losing that leverage.
+In fact, I was nervous to accept a hand-me-down train table for fear of losing that leverage to get out of the house.
 I needn’t have worried, we picked up a used train table, and he was still happy to go anywhere to see trains!

 Trains you can ride